DataSmithLab/TrustLabel/prototype_template/Prototype_template_V3_Trustee_(MCPC).md

   How efficiently issues are addressed: issues closed and comments on issues

 - **Code Maintenance:** [number] **[histogram]**
-  How efficiently code changes are addressed: commits and PRs closed, commit standards
+  How efficiently code changes are addressed: commits and PRs closed, commit activity

 - **Community Documentation:** [number] **[histogram]**